Azure-Samples/ms-identity-b2c-javascript-spa/README.md

 1. Open the `App\authConfig.js` file.
 1. Find the key `clientId` and replace the existing value with the application ID (clientId) of the `ms-identity-b2c-javascript-callapi` application copied from the Azure portal.
 1. Find the key `redirectUri` and replace the existing value with the base address of the ms-identity-b2c-javascript-callapi project (by default `http://localhost:6420`).
-1. Find the key `postLogoutRedirectUri` and replace the existing value with the base address of the ms-identity-b2c-javascript-callapi project and the **signout** page that the app will redirect to e.g. `http://localhost:6420/signout`.

 1. Open the `App\policies.js` file.
 1. Find the key `names` and populate it with your policy names e.g. `signUpSignIn`.